beh74/pgsql_backup_s3/README.md

 You can specify an alternate endpoint by setting `S3_ENDPOINT` environment variable like `protocol://endpoint`

 **Note:** S3 Compatible Storage Provider like minio or scality requires `S3_ENDPOINT` environment variable

+### Database restore

+Check the restore folder in this repository that contains all the code needed to restore a database from a s3 object